Utah Incorporation Services

 How much does it cost to start a Utah corporation?

 The state filing fee to submit Utah Articles of Incorporation is $70, plus $5 if you want a faxed confirmation that your filing went through.
-South Carolina charges an additional $75 for expedited filings.
+Utah charges an additional $75 for expedited filings.

 Hire Northwest to form your Utah corporation, and your total out-the-door cost is $300 ($375 expedited).
 Our price includes state fees, the $5 fax confirmation fee, a full year of registered agent service, and loads of forms and tools to help you get your new corporation up and running.